velichkoStoev/ml-aveiro-python/README.md

 # Machine Learning - Universidade de Aveiro - Python

-The following document is a short guide I had to prepare for [Prof. Petia Georgieva](http://sweet.ua.pt/petia/PG_Eng_Aveiro.htm)'s Machine Learning class in University of Aveiro as a part of my Erasmus practice.
+The following document is a short guide I had to prepare for [Prof. Petia Georgieva](http://sweet.ua.pt/petia/PG_Eng_Aveiro.htm)'s Machine Learning class at University of Aveiro as a part of my Erasmus practice.
 The source of the examples is [this blog post by Marcel Caraciolo](http://aimotion.blogspot.pt/2011/10/machine-learning-with-python-linear.html).

 ##  Setup